SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/Project.md

-##Challenges
+## Challenges

             S/H Circuit

-            First the s/h circuit we used was the bottom plate sampling, the problem we faced while using the bottom plate sampling was the output we got was
+            First the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output we got was

             After replacing bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
             1f F was connected.

+            The second S/H circuit is used to reduce the noise of the substractor output

+            Differential Amplifier

+            The problem with the differential amplifier was the gain we were getting was different for different inputs.
+            This problem was solved by replacing the differential amplifier with the ideal with the gain of 4.

             3 Bit ADC

             3 Bit DAC